Perspective | Racists beat my Chinese grandmother. She knew the police would never care.

 My grandmother, entering the United States as a 19-year-old bride in 1948, expected to be treated badly.
 At the time, so few Chinese women were in the country that she was often the first one people had ever met.
 She was aware that her presence was tolerated but not welcomed.
 She had no faith that she could call on the authorities, in any context, for protection.
 When she worked as a seamstress in the Long Island factories, co-workers often blamed her for their mistakes, knowing that she couldn’t speak English well enough to defend herself.
 On these occasions, she might lose half or all of her pay.
 When I asked why she didn’t get Grandpa or one of her kids to speak up for her, she said that she knew that no one took her seriously.

-Learning more about the history of racial laws against the Chinese — there had more than 20 — I came to understand how they had influenced my grandparents’ generation.
+Learning more about the history of racial laws against the Chinese — there had been more than 20 — I came to understand how they had influenced my grandparents’ generation.
 If you live in a place that identifies you as undesirable, too foreign to be American, a threat to its civilization, then distrusting the authorities can be a survival tactic.
 You can follow the law, yes, but you can’t rely on it, because of the way it denigrates your person and your entire culture.
 You keep your distance from the authorities out of fear of deportation, jailing or violence — but also out of disdain for the injustice they are willing to uphold.

 Though my grandparents raised me, my reference point for the Asian American experience was like that of Asians who had entered the country after 1965, after the national quota system had been abolished.
 This population constitutes the majority of Asian Americans living in the United States today.
 For us, this is where the Asian American experience begins: after civil rights laws prohibiting racial discrimination in employment, voting and housing became part of the social fabric.
 I trusted that the government and society at large were inclined toward fairness.
 I learned in school that I was part of this country’s celebrated multiculturalism; I belonged here and deserved the same rights others had.
 I believed this even after Grandma lost her eye.
 I told myself that assaults like hers were anomalies, or a local phenomenon.
 After this past year, however, with nearly 3,800 anti-Asian incidents recorded across the country, I have much less faith.

-Thirty years ago, grandmother had scoffed at the very idea of “hate crime.”
+Thirty years ago, my grandmother had scoffed at the very idea of “hate crime.”
 She and my grandfather had lived through a period when hating the Chinese hadn’t been a crime; it had been an expectation.
 They would have been flabbergasted at today’s public rallies decrying anti-Asian violence, attended by politicians who condemn (rather than endorse) the violence, as well as by different racial and religious groups showing support and solidarity.

 Those moments of unity have felt hopeful.
 But they cannot fully counteract the pain of these physical and verbal attacks.
 Rep. Grace Meng (D-N.Y.), responding to this week’s highly publicized assault, put it this way: “We have gone from being invisible to being seen as subhuman.”
-The assailant in that incident reportedly cursed at the 65-year-old New Yorker, yelling, “you don’t belong here.”
+The assailant in that incident reportedly cursed at the 65-year-old New Yorker, yelling, “You don’t belong here.”
 Hearing such words from other Americans — especially other racial minorities — makes the idea of solidarity feel hollow and illusory; they’re also a sharp reminder that no matter how “assimilated” we become, a fundamental rejection has endured.
 Perhaps less has changed since my grandmother’s attack than I believed.

 Today, the country seems to be experiencing a watershed moment, in which disparate Asian groups are banding together — demanding justice when attacks occur and accountability when justice is withheld.
 My grandparents would never have called themselves Asian American: They were Asians who lived in this country under conditions that made it impossible for them to truly regard themselves as American.
 My generation believes we belong, and we want more than simply to “avoid trouble.”
 We want what our elders barely hoped for — for others to recognize our belonging.